Ahmed-Nasr-Fahmey/Chat-App/README.md

 <h1 align="center">Chat App</h1>

 The Chat App is a dynamic and user-friendly mobile application that empowers seamless communication and connection between individuals.
-Whether you're staying in touch with friends, coordinating with colleagues, or making new connections, this app simplifies the process of chatting and sharing moments in real-time.
+Whether you're staying in touch with friends, coordinating with colleagues,  this app simplifies the process of chatting in real-time.

 ## Features